GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 	   </soapenv:Body>
 	</soapenv:Envelope>

 The above request has now created a Seminar Booking Attendee using the Contact 'Joe Bloggs'.
 The required fields for this request are SEMB_ID and AC_ID.
-If no ACC_ID is provided, a Seminar Booking Attendee will be added as 'Anonymous'.
+If no ACC_ID is provided, the Seminar Booking Attendee will be added as 'Anonymous'.

-Now that all the prerequisites are met, we can finally make a request to add a new Seminar Session Attendee.
+Now that all the prerequisites are met, a final request can be made to add a new Seminar Session Attendee.
 This is the request that will be made:

 .. code-block:: html